Protect your network & IT systems

 Our pentests are conducted according to a standardized approach, which is enhanced by specific aspects for system pentests:

-Our security analysts rely on a combination of standardized tools and the usd HeroLab Toolchain for system-level pentests.
+Our security analysts rely on a combination of standardized tools, the usd HeroLab Toolchain and manual tests for system-level pentests.
 Our in-house development Icebreaker Platform assumes a central role by enabling a fast and reliable initial analysis of systems.
 Our security analysts base their manual analysis on these findings and analyze all identified services and ports.
 Known ports are analyzed comprehensively based on best practices and through specialized testing methods.
 Unknown ports (for example your in-house development) are analyzed on system level to identify possible attack vectors.

 These checks are included pentests on the network and operating system levels: